eybisi/misc/clipwatch/README.md

 ### Clipwatch

 Genymotion has access to host's clipboard to be able to copy paste text to emulator.
 It is enabled by default.
-Malware can steal host's clipboard history just by using clipboardmonitorservice.
+Malware can steal host's clipboard data just by using clipboardmonitorservice.
-To use clipboardmonitorservice apps doesnt need any permission.
+To use clipboardmonitorservice, apps doesnt need any permission.

 You can build this project or download [clipwatch.apk](clipwatch.apk) and test yourself.